hannah416/G3-finalproject/README.md

 ### [Pre-reading activities (15 mins.)]
 **👊 Icebreaking with the Topic (3 mins.)**

 **Activity:** Students share their experiences and thoughts related to the topic introduced by T. After looking at the topic-related images.
-Each student will look at the images and briefly describe what they see, what it reminds them of, or how they feel about the scenario depicted.
 **App Functionality:** The app displays the four images from Visual Material #1 and allows students to annotate or add comments to each image.
 Students can tap on an image and say a short comment about their thoughts and experiences related to that image.
 **Objective:** Encourage students to connect personally with the topic through visual material and facilitate a quick, engaging discussion that sets the stage for the story.
-This activity aims to activate prior knowledge and stimulate interest in the story by making personal and emotional connections with the visual content.

 **🔤 Building Vocabulary (7 mins.)**